Type 2 Diabetes Guide

 Diabetes and Mood Swings - Adjusting to Life with Type 2 Diabetes

 Everyone feels down once in a while, it's a part of being human.
-However, if you're suffering from Type 2 Diabetes, a recent diagnosis or the many lifestyle changes can be overwhelming.
-A diagnosis of diabetes and mood swings isn't uncommon.
+However, if you're suffering from , a recent diagnosis or the many can be overwhelming.
+It isn't uncommon to have occur together.

 Its normal for people can to feel overwhelmed when confronted with illness.
 Anxiety can arise as diabetics change their lifestyle, diet and medication to cope with this potentially debilitating disease.
 The emotional and physical changes can naturally lead to mood swings.

 Mood swings can also be brought about by new medications or changes in dosages.
-Prescriptions are helpful at alleviating the complications of diabetes such as hyperglycemia or neuropathy.
+Prescriptions are helpful at alleviating the complications of diabetes such as or .
 However, side effects may be present and cause you to react in ways you didn't expect.
-Have your doctor monitor your prescription and speak honestly with him about any changes in mood you've been experiencing since starting treatment.
+Have your doctor monitor your prescription and speak honestly with him or her about any changes in mood you've been experiencing since starting treatment.

 Note that feeling "down" for several weeks at a time may not be a simple mood swing - it could be the start of depression.